vpp-dev/vpp-release-notes/README.md

 @page release_notes_2402 Release notes for VPP 24.02

-More than 184 commits since the previous release, including 90 fixes.
+More than 188 commits since the previous release, including 91 fixes.

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 24.02 release, generated as on Fri Dec 15 02:04:20 UTC 2023.
+These are the *DRAFT* release notes for the upcoming VPP 24.02 release, generated as on Sat Dec 16 02:01:45 UTC 2023.

 HIGHLIGHTS-PLACEHOLDER